heikkivihersalo/kotisivu-block-theme/README.md

 ├── .vscode // VSCode spesific config files for a faster workflow ├── build // Build files created from src folder
 ├── inc
-│   ├── api // Boilerplate for custom API endpoints
-│   ├── blocks // Any block related classes goes here │   │   ├── ...
+│   ├── blocks // Any block related classes goes here │   ├── hooks // WordPress core modifications goes here
-│   ├── lib // External dependencies goes here.
+│   ├── lib // External dependencies that doesn't support composer goes here.
 DO NOT add your own customizations in this folder.
-Use a wrapper instead.
+Use a wrapper instead to modify library behaviour.
-│   ├── theme // Any theme related classes goes here for example main files for theme cleanup, enqueues etc.
+│   ├── theme // Any theme related features goes here (post types, options etc.)
-│   │   ├── options // All options related things goes here
-│   │   ├── post-types // All post types related things goes here
-│   │   │   ├── class-metabox.php // Adds metabox support for PostTypes dependency
 │   │   ├── ...
-│   ├── utils // Utils for reusability purposes
-│   ├── blocks.php // Main blocks class.
-Loads all classes from blocks folder
+│   ├── blocks.php // Handle block related modifications and hooks
+│   ├── hooks.php // Handle WordPress core modifications and hooks
-│   ├── theme.php // Main theme class.
-Loads all classes from theme folder
+│   ├── theme.php // Handle theme features and settings
+│   ├── utils.php // Utility functions that are used across the theme
 ├── languages // WordPress main folder for translations ├── public // Other theme assets that are loaded on front-end and back-end (fonts and icons etc.)
 │   ├── fonts // Theme fonts.
 NOTE!
 Remember to add correct paths to theme.json